andrew-johnson-4/lambda-mountain/README.md

 # λ☶.
 Lambda Mountain

-A more idiomatic approach to code lowering.
+A more idiomatic approach to code lowering. λ symbolizes a process for defining the ways to do something. ☶ symbolizes a process for selecting the natural way to do something.

 # Syntax and Formatting